Protection (1929 film)

-Protection is a 1929 American pre-Code drama film directed by Benjamin Stoloff and written by Frederick Hazlitt Brennan.
+Protection is a 1929 American Synchronized sound pre-Code drama film directed by Benjamin Stoloff and written by Frederick Hazlitt Brennan.
 The film stars Dorothy Burgess, Robert Elliott, Paul Page, and Joe Brown.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The film was released on May 5, 1929, by Fox Film Corporation.